yemisi-cybernate1/Detection-Lab/README.md

-# PROJECTNAM
+# Detection and Response
 ## Objective
 [Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+I impleted a Detection and Response lab to simulate real world cybersecurity incidents and strenghen defensive capabilities.
+The primary objective of this lab was to enhanced my skills in threat detection, log analysis, and incident response using industry standard tools such as SIEMS, Suricata and WIreshark.
+I was able to replicate attack scenerios, practice the incident response lifestyle, from detection and cointainment to eradication and recovery and developed custom detection rules to identify various threat behaviours.
+The lab also allowed me to validate security configurations.
+This hands-on experience significantly improved my ability to analyze malicious activity, respond effectively to incidents and reinforced overall cybersecurity rediness.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]